 Contact an Experienced Lawyer after an Accidental Shooting with a Minor in Louisiana

-If you or a loved one were involved in an accidental shooting that involved a minor, you should contact an experienced criminal defense lawyer to clarify what options you have.
+If you or a loved one were involved in an accidental shooting that involved a minor, you should contact an experienced criminal defense lawyer in Monroe to clarify what options you have.
 Situations involving children can be complex and stressful to handle on your own.
 Eric G. Johnson and his staff have the experience to give you the guidance you need.

 Located in Minden, Louisiana, the legal team at John D. & Eric G. Johnson Law Firm has experience handling cases involving weapons and juveniles.
 They know how important it is to handle cases like these with care, and they are well equipped to lead you in the best direction.
 When confronted with a complex legal situation, it’s wise to get legal advice from those knowledgeable about juvenile law.
 To get your free consultation, fill out our contact form or call us at (318) 377-1555.